-b.
-Use the 🖥 button to save to a file.
+- b.
+Use the 🚍 button to save to a file. - 3.
+(Optional) Enable the Ensure single user mode for importing option.

 - General tips for transporting changes on page 102 - Creating transport packages with the Database Transporter on page 104

 Exporting favorite objects